PelionIoT/workflows-with-sda-docs/workflows-with-sda.md

         Device Management Portal displays job metrics for jobs that are in **In progress** and **Complete** statuses, including any job runs that the technician uploads.
 There is a separate log for each device on which the technician runs a task.

     1. Click a job from the list to open the **Job details** window for the job.

         <img src="assets/job_summary.png" width="400" height="500"/>

         When a task requires transferring a specific payload to Device Management (for example, “Read file”), the payload is available in the run log for each device.
 Click the button to download the file to your computer.

+## Expected behavior

+1. A job expected to fail will be marked as **Completed** in the PDM mobile application and the Portal will provide the logs stating any errors which occurred during the execution.
+For example - if a job is created to read a file which do not exists on the IoT device then the job will run as expected and be marked as **Completed** in the **Job Run** page of the mobile app.
+The run logs will be uploaded to Device Management and in Portal you should be able to view the logs stating the error that file do not exists.

+1. A job cannot be re-run if it is completed and the run logs are uploaded to Device Management.